vidister/gimp-web/content/about/meta/git-workflow.md

 But what if you don't have rights to push to gimp-web?
 No problem!
-You can create patches instead that you can attach to bug reports in bugzilla.
+You can create patches instead that you can attach to [bug reports][report] in bugzilla.

 Again, assuming you were working in your own branch (*which you should be*).
 Say you've made a bunch of commits to your branch and are ready to have someone test it and possibly push it to *testing*.